-Progressive memory loss, however, is not a normal, inevitable part of the aging process, and is reason for concern.
+Progressive memory loss is not a normal, inevitable part of the aging process, and is reason for concern.
 Memory loss may be so gradual that it goes unnoticed in the beginning.
-Often family members are the first to sense that something is wrong.
+Family members are often the first to sense that something is wrong.
 This is the time when detection and intervention are most valuable.

-- Frontotemporaldementia (FTD), a group of diseases that primarily affect the frontal and temporal lobes of the brain, areas generally associated with personality and behavior
+Frontotemporal dementia (FTD) or frontotemporal lobar degeneration.
+This diverse group of uncommon disorders primarily affect the frontal and temporal lobes of the brain — the areas generally associated with personality, behavior and language.

 Primary progressive aphasia (PPA).
 This neurological syndrome affects language capabilities as they become slowly and progressively impaired.
 Unlike other forms of aphasia that result from stroke or brain injury, PPA is caused by neurodegenerative diseases such as Alzheimer’s disease or FTD.

 Corticobasal syndrome.
 This rare progressive neurological disorder is characterized by cell loss and deterioration of specific areas of the brain.
 Initial symptoms include motor abnormalities in one limb that eventually spread to affect all the arms and legs.

 Progressive supranuclear palsy (Steele-Richardson-Olszewski syndrome).
 Patients with this uncommon brain disorder experience serious problems with walking, balance and eye movements.
 The disorder results from the deterioration of cells in areas of your brain that control body movement and thinking.

 Lewy body dementia.
 The second most common types of progressive dementia after Alzheimer’s disease is caused by protein deposits called Lewy bodies that develop in the nerve cells of the brain regions that involve thinking, memory and movement (motor control).